mattma/Brunch-with-Chaplin-and-Node/README.md

 ## Getting started
 * Create new project via executing

-`brunch new <project name> -s https://github.com/mattma/Brunch-with-Chaplin-and-Node.git || local-path`.
+`brunch new <project name> -s https://github.com/mattma/Brunch-with-Chaplin-and-Node.git`.

 * Build the project with `brunch b` or `brunch w`.
 * Open the `public/` dir to see the result.